-Advances in high speed flow-field instrumentation developed in the last ten years have opened new opportunities for experimentalists.
-The recent Particle Image Velocimetry (PIV) measurements in compressible heated jets by Bridges and his co-workers have been able to obtain space-time velocity correlation data for a limited number of high speed jets.
-Within the same NASA organization, Panda and Seasholtz have developed a unique Rayleigh scattering instrumentation system for the measurement of density and velocity fluctuations.
-In their most recent work, Panda et al. have used their Rayleigh scattering instrument to measure correlations between velocity fluctuations in the jet and signals of microphones placed in the acoustic far field.
-These data have shown the high degree of correlation between the large scale turbulent structures and the far field noise radiated in the downstream quadrant of supersonic jets.
-Hileman et al. used a combination of microphone beamforming (done mostly in time domain) and flow visualization to study the connection between highly energetic turbulence and noise events in high-speed jets; our study shares some similarities with their approach.
-Finally, application of the optical deflectometer to high speed jets by Doty and McLaughlin and Petitjean et al. has produced extensive data on two point space-time correlations that cover a substantial spatial extent of jets over a wide range of Mach numbers.
-Although this instrument measures correlations in density gradients in the flow, it has been shown that such data measured in high speed jets are equivalent to velocity fluctuation correlation data measured by a number of prior investigators in low speed jet flows.
-It is this technique that is applied here for multiple-probe measurements in the flow.
+The recent particle image velocimetry (PIV) measurements in compressible heated jets by Bridges [16] have been able to obtain space-time velocity correlation data for a limited number of highspeed jets.
+Within the same NASA organization, Panda and Seasholtz [8] have developed a unique Rayleigh scattering instrumentation system for the measurement of density and velocity fluctuations.
+In their most recent work, Panda et al. [7] have used their Rayleigh scattering instrument to measure correlations between velocity fluctuations in the jet and signals of microphones placed in the acoustic far field.
+These data have shown the high degree of correlation between the large-scale turbulent structures and the farfield noise radiated in the downstream quadrant of supersonic jets.
+Hileman et al. [17] used a combination of microphone beamforming (done mostly in the time domain) and flow visualization to study the connection between highly energetic turbulence and noise events in high-speed jets; our study shares some similarities with their approach.
+Finally, application of the optical-deflectometer (OD) to high-speed jets by Doty and McLaughlin [18,19] and Petitjean et al. [20] has produced extensive data on two point space-time correlations that cover a substantial spatial extent of jets over a wide range of Mach numbers.
+Although this instrument measures correlations in density gradients in the flow, it has been shown [19] that such data measured in high-speed (subsonic) jets are equivalent to velocity fluctuation correlation data measured by a number of prior investigators in low-speed jet flows.
+In addition, comparisons of the OD data with other recently developed techniques has demonstrated the equivalence of the correlation data in supersonic jets.
+(An example of such comparisons is presented in the Results section.)
+It is this OD technique that is applied here for multiple-probe measurements in the flow

-This paper provides an initial framework for combining simultaneous, multi-point measurements in the flow and acoustic far field into a method for the characterization the jet noise sources.
+This paper provides an initial framework for combining simultaneous multipoint measurements in the flow and the acoustic far field into a method for the characterization the jet noise sources.
 The approach is based on beamforming both the microphones and the flow probe signals, then cross-correlating the two beamformed outputs.
 The overall approach is illustrated in Fig. 1.
-Initial results for an unheated Mach 1.75 jet are reported.
+Initial results for an unheated Mach 1.75 jet are reported in the present paper.